 - canned pumpkin

 By itself, it looks like nothing grand.
-In most cases, it needs something else in order to be considered a “healthy meal.”
+In most cases, it needs something else to be considered a complete “healthy meal.”

-Except this month, that “something else” needs to come from the kitchen, not the store.
-In order to effectively, and efficiently, turn our random food into meals, I have to write a really awesome meal plan.
+Except for my month of cheap meals, that “something else” needed to come from the kitchen, not the store.
+To effectively and efficiently turn our random food into meals without sacrificing flavor, I needed to write a really awesome meal plan.

-- This plan mostly shops from the pantry and freezer.
-Additional items were purchased costing me about $50 a week.
-Prices will vary per region and if everything must be bought it may cost you more.
+- This plan mostly shops from the pantry and freezer using basic ingredients.
+Additional items were purchased, costing me about $50 a week.
+Prices will vary per region, and if you need more of the ingredients, it may cost more.

-- Many of these recipes use leftovers or a cook-once-eat-twice mentality.
+- Many of these cheap supper meals use leftovers or a cook-once-eat-twice mentality.
 Keep that in mind if you switch anything out.

 (S) Spinach Salad with Man Bread